Tuesday, September 15, 2026

 |

 Regulated, Regulator, or Both?
-Navigating the Complex Relationship Between Law Association and Government
+Navigating the Complex Relationship Between Law Association and Government.
+Spotlight on recent developments in global anti-money-laundering regulation.

 The relationship between law associations and the government is one of the most consequential — and contested — in the legal profession.
 This session examines that relationship across a range of regulatory models, from integrated bars with broad public mandates to voluntary associations operating alongside government-appointed regulators.
-We will explore how our organizations are responding to the burdens imposed by financial regulation and anti-money laundering regimes.
+We will examine as a topical case study the development of anti-money laundering regulation, how this is evolving in different parts of the world and the role of law societies and bar associations in this area.
+We will explore in this context the intersection of traditional conduct-based regulation with more forensic and technology-driven approaches to the detection of financial crime.
 Panelists will share how they are navigating these tensions — defending the independence of the profession while engaging constructively with governments on the issues that matter most to the public and the lawyers we serve.

 |